thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 have to give your presentation.
 At last, the session went ok, I think.

 > The 3 realities of conference speaking:
+>
 > Speakers: That was awful!
 I ran out of time, didn’t deliver at the right pace and I forgot a point
+>
 > Audience: OMG!
 That was mind blowing, greatest talk I’ve heard in years
+>
 > Actual: Decent talk.
 Good ideas, wasn’t delivered by Laurence Olivier
 >
 > -- Chris McDermott, [Oct 8, 2019](https://twitter.com/chrisvmcd/status/1181538809718214658)

 That evening, I published my slides on Twitter.
 Something unexpected happened.
-A retweet storm happened from all the people I admire. 😳
+A retweet storm happened by the people I admire. 😳

 ## XP Conference 2017